 Employer-sponsored investment and insurance options are usually a blessing.
 They're low-cost, easy to enroll in, and often come with a contribution-matching option.
 As someone who left a traditional job with a full benefits package to become a freelance writer, I'll admit that open enrollment often makes me question that decision.

 But not all employer-sponsored plans are created equal.
 With HSAs in particular, there are plenty of sensible reasons to look elsewhere.

 Before we dive in, let's be very clear -- there are a LOT of benefits to using your employer's HSA.
 Most notably, the convenience of having contributions coming directly from your regular payroll deposit, saving you any concerns or missed contributions.
 We understand that these are big decisions, and recommend speaking with your administrator before making any decisions.

-That said, HSAs are like checking or savings accounts.
+That said, HSAs are like most other accounts.
 Every bank has its own features, fees and benefits, so no two accounts are exactly alike.